westland/westland.github.io/content/inquiries/AI.md

 The models that produce such impressive output are complex and fiddly to run.
 Here is the [original transformer paper from Google Brain](https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf)	that started the enthusiasm for large language models.

 My own experience with AI models that have more than a few layers is that they require a lot of adjustment and "tuning" to work well.
-I'm sure this is where they incur much of the labor and expense at organizations like Open.ai and Google Brain.
-I used to have a computer with three NVidia graphics cards for about 30,000 computing cores.
-I was lucky if I could ever use 10% of them in my machine learning models (I eventually dropped to just one card).
+I'm sure this is where Open.ai and Google Brain need hundreds of employees.
+I used to have a computer with three NVIDIA graphics cards for about 30,000 computing cores dedicated to AI computing.
+I was lucky if I could ever use 10% of them in any particular machine learning models (I eventually dropped to just one card).
 And the problems with getting models to produce interpretable output grows exponentially with their complexity.
 I don't envy the programmers working on these large complex transformers.